Matjaz12/Facial-Landmarks-Detection-ResNet18/README.md

 as the basis for our facial landmarks detection model, and its performance on the ImageNet classification task serves as a starting point for fine-tuning on the landmark detection task.
-Our based model achieved a MSE loss of 27.84 on the test set.
+Our best model achieved a MSE loss of 27.84 on the test set.

 For more information please read: [FLD](./FLD.pdf)